Event Date Details:

 Due to COVID-19 restrictions, all exact dates and times are tentative and subject to change.

 Gagaku, which translates to “elegant music,” is the classical music and dance of the Imperial Court of Japan and an important component of Buddhist and Shinto liturgies.
 It originated in ancient China and the Korean peninsula, and incorporated influences from India, Persia, and Southeast Asia.
 In Japan, these influences blended with ancient indigenous songs and dance taking on original characteristics.

-Image: Gagaku performance with Taiko drum, from Gagaku Workshops: Court Music and Dance from Japan, held March 5-6, 2020.
-Photographed by Daigengna Douer.
+Image: Gagaku performance with Taiko drum, from Gagaku Workshops: Court Music and Dance from Japan, March 5-6, 2020.
+Photograph by Daigengna Duoer.